Chapter 1301:3-7 Backflow Technician

 (b) If the applicant is experienced in the water purveyor industry business, the applicant must possess five years of experience in the water purveyor industry; or, the applicant must possess a minimum of an Ohio environmental protection agency license class I distribution or an Ohio environmental protection agency water treatment operator license.

-(c) If the applicant does not have the experience set forth in paragraphs (B)(1)(a) or (B)(1)(b) of this rule, the board may consider other acceptable experience related to the performance of backflow technician duties.
+(c) If the applicant does not have the experience set forth in paragraph (B)(1)(a) or (B)(1)(b) of this rule, the board may consider other acceptable experience related to the performance of backflow technician duties.

 (2) Completion of a twenty-four hour backflow course by an approved training agency which includes a mandatory hand-on testing and repairing examination adinistered by an approved training agency.